hybridgroup/kidsruby/README.md

 * It runs a normal Ruby 1.9.2 on the code.
 With normal gems etc.

 ## Implementation choices
-* Webkit-based editor - currently using CodeMirror
+* Webkit-based editor - currently using Ace
 * QtRuby app - hosts webkit and provide http server to communicate with running Ruby environment
 * Minitest/Minispec for testing.
 Yes, code must be tested
 * Tutorial content is easy to create just drop HTML files on disk locally to the KidsRuby editor.